 Mike Hamernick, Director

-Karen grew up in Alaska and moved to Minnesota with her husband Neil, and two sons, Jason and Travis in 1991.
+Karen grew up in Alaska and moved to Minnesota with her two sons, Jason and Travis in 1991.
 She began working in education as a paraprofessional at an alternative program (MALC) in Grand Rapids.
 In 2000 Karen earned her Associates Degree at Itasca Community College, and Bachelor of Science Degree in 2002 from Bemidji State University.
 Karen is one of the co-founders of Northern Lights Community School.
 The concept for the school began in 2001 while she was working at the Middle Area Learning Center in Grand Rapids.
 Before NLCS, she taught middle school Language Arts at the Bug-O-Nay-Ge-Shig school on the Leech Lake Reservation.